This breed is also called the Norsk Lundehund and the Norwegian Puffin Dog

 Appropriate for sensitive stomachs, this digestive support dog food with chicken and turkey has healthy grains, prebiotic fiber, and digestive enzymes for a balanced gut biome.
 The real poultry is a natural source of joint-maintaining glucosamine and chondroitin, as well.

-Try out Wellness CORE Digestive Health Small Breed dog food, available on amazon.
+Try out Wellness CORE Digestive Health Small Breed dog food, available on Chewy and Amazon.

 Norwegian Lundehund Maintenance and Grooming